vitorgalvao/tiny-scripts/README.md

 ### labelcolor
 Script to change label color of files in macOS

+### linux-usb
+Script to facilitate installing Linux on a USB stick, from macOS

 ### lovecolor
 Script to get color palette from colourlovers and format it to use in processing